ghostsquad/circlecisonnet/README.md

 ## Conventions

-- `key_`: hidden fields meant to be used by client will be suffixed with a single underscore.
+- `key_`: hidden fields used to dynamically create exported fields of the same name will be suffixed with a single underscore.
 - `__key__`: hidden fields meant for library use only will have a double underscore prefix and suffix (similar to Python)